dahvidschloss/CRASH/README.md

    - Creates Kerberoastable users with weak passwords
    - Grants LAPS access to users in a specified Organizational Unit (OU) and assigns them weak passwords

-### !!NOTE!!
+### Requirements

 To make this work you need a wordlist, Suggest importing Rockyou.txt from your Kali Linux instance to the local CRASH folder.
 I can't figure out how to import files larger than 100mb and Rockyou is 110mb.

 ### Usage